ece362-purdue/proton-labs/lab1-gpio/README.md

 ## Step 2: Configure output pins for LEDs

 > [!CAUTION]
-> We're now entering your first coding assignment, so it is worth mentioning at this stage - **do not use AI/LLM tools to auto-generate this code**.  **If a TA observes you using Copilot/ChatGPT or similar tools in lab, you will be subject to academic dishonesty penalties and disciplinary action**.
+> We're now entering your first coding assignment, so we will mention this once again - **do not use AI/LLM tools to auto-generate this code**.  **If a TA observes you using Copilot/ChatGPT or similar tools in lab, you will be subject to academic dishonesty penalties and disciplinary action**.
 >
 > Aside from the fact that it is academically dishonest to lift code from another source, the purpose of the labs is to teach you how to use your microcontroller and understand it at its lowest level.
 Copying code from someone else (a person or an LLM) is going to handicap your ability to parse, analyze and apply information from multiple sources - critical to implementing new designs and debugging them.
 >